csswizardry/csswizardry.github.com/speaking.md

 **Practical insights, delivered.**

-I’ve spoken at a lot of conferences.
-[Over one-hundred](#section:past-events) of them.
-Sharing knowledge is one of my key motivations, and is a large part of why I chose to become a consultant in the first place—I love to help.
+I’ve spoken at [over one-hundred conferences](#section:past-events).
+Sharing practical knowledge is one of my key motivations.
+It’s also a large part of why I became a consultant in the first place — I love to help.

 <figure>
   <img src="/img/content/perfnow-2024.jpg"